mantidproject/documents/Design/Workbench/design-layout.md

 The framework package will remain separate and called `mantid`.

-The new ui package will be called `mantidui` and have the following submodules:
+The new ui python package will be called `mantidqt` and have the following submodules:

- - mantidui.plotting: contain custom plotting code based on matplotlib, i.e keep/make current behaviour, custom toolbars, custom figure window
+ - mantidqt.plotting: contain custom plotting code based on matplotlib, i.e keep/make current behaviour, custom toolbars, custom figure window
- - mantidui.widgets: contain these set of reusable widgets used to build the workbench & its components
+ - mantidqt.widgets: contain these set of reusable widgets used to build the workbench & its components

-The workbench will be called `mantidplot` and depend on `mantudui` & `mantid`.
+The workbench will be called `mantidworkbench` and depend on `mantudqt` & `mantid`.
+In Anaconda We will have the following packages, in addition to the current `mantid-framework` package:

+ - `mantid-qt`: gives you `mantidqt` python package
+ - `mantid-workbench`: gives you the new workbench

 Installation
 ------------